Bodo-inc/Bodo-examples/docker/README.md

 # Minimal Bodo Docker Image with JupyterLab

-Bodo.Dockerfile is a minimal Dockerfile that installs builds on top of the [jupyter/minimal-notebook:latest](https://hub.docker.com/r/jupyter/minimal-notebook/) image and installs Bodo version ``2021.9`` and IPyParallel.
+Bodo.Dockerfile is a minimal Dockerfile that installs builds on top of the popular [jupyter/minimal-notebook:latest](https://hub.docker.com/r/jupyter/minimal-notebook/) Docker image and installs Bodo version ``2021.9`` and IPyParallel.

 ## Build Image with